Ethereum, Other Altcoins Outperform Bitcoin, As Apex Crypto Finds Footing Above $52,000

 Bitcoin (BTC) is trading 5.2% higher over 24 hours to press time at $52,254 late Wednesday.

-What’s Moving: The world’s apex cryptocurrency shot above $51,000 late Tuesday, draining the momentum out of altcoins.
+What’s Moving: When the world’s apex cryptocurrency shot above $51,000 late Tuesday it drained the momentum out of altcoins.
 As of press time, cryptocurrencies besides Bitcoin have found their momentum as well.

 Ethereum (ETH), the second-largest virtual currency by market capitalization, traded 6.8% higher at $1,904.8.
 Among other smart contract platforms-based cryptocurrencies, Cardano (ADA) is up 6.8% at $0.91 and Polkadot (DOT) is up 3.7% at $31.95.